Examination Questions

 What should I bring to the test center?

-You'll need to bring two forms of acceptable identification.
-The first must be a valid government-issued photo ID with your signature; the second must be current (not expired) and must include your printed name and signature.
+• The second must be current (not expired) and must include your printed name and signature

-• If your name has a cultural variation (for example, your culture lists surnames first), make sure that your Candidate Status Report and both IDs show the same variation.
+• If your name has a cultural variation, make sure that your Candidate Status Report and both IDs show the same variation.
+(For example, your culture lists surnames first.)

 Consult your ARRT handbook for the complete list of ID requirements.